Brownster/HA-Satellite/README.md

 # HA-Satellite
-The aim is a home assistant satellite with voice intergration and dashboard also spotify connect and alarm clock all with some kind of control via mqtt.
+The aim (that is nowhere complete) is a home assistant satellite with voice intergration and dashboard also spotify connect and alarm clock all with some kind of control via mqtt.

 INSTALL SCRIPT
-install raspberry pi 64 bit minimal, set up wifi ssh etc in imager application https://www.raspberrypi.com/documentation/computers/getting-started.html plugin your usb mic / speakers / hats etc login to raspberry pi and run the following
+install raspberry pi 64 bit minimal, set up wifi ssh etc in imager application https://www.raspberrypi.com/documentation/computers/getting-started.html plugin your usb mic / speakers / hats etc. I am currently testing with usb headset as the hat is out stock may go with usb conference mic with simple usb speaker for assistant and a audio dac hat for spotify.... well thats the current plan.

+login to raspberry pi and run the following

 command 1: